The start of a movement...

 Where we are today...

-15+ years later, Mandela Partners continues to build on the community plan that seeded our work and puts people at the center of equitable community development.
+15+ years later, Mandela Partners continues to build on the community plan that seeded our work, driving equitable, people-centered, community development strategies.
 We do this by braiding together several strands of work:

 This nexus between economic opportunity and food access is setting a critical footprint for the field to take a systems approach for solving the most pressing issues affecting under-resourced communities.

-Together, we are creating integrated pathways that support community revitalization - from the ground up.
+Together, we are creating integrated pathways that increase choice, build opportunities for intergenerational wealth building, and support neighborhood revitalization - from the ground up.

 Strengthening sustainable income generation among small regional farmers